 - ½ teaspoon dried thyme

 - 1 package (13 oz) egg noodles, cooked according to package directions

 - Heat 1 tablespoon of the oil in a large frying pan over medium heat.
 Add the shallots and sauté until lightly browned, about 5 minutes.
 Add the mushrooms and garlic and sauté until the mushrooms have released their juices and they are soft, another 5 minutes.
 Add a pinch of salt and pepper.
 Transfer to a plate and set aside.

-- Add the tomato paste, red wine, ½ cup of the stock, and thyme to the pot.
+- Add the tomato paste, red wine, ½ cup of the stock, thyme and bay leaf to the pot.
 Bring to a boil over medium-high heat and deglaze the bottom of the pan, stirring to scrape up any browned bits.
 Return the chicken to the pot and cover.
 Reduce the heat to medium-low and simmer for about 30 minutes or until the chicken shows no sign of pink when the thickest parts are cut into.
 During the last 5 minutes, add the bacon, onions and mushrooms.
 Using a slotted spoon, transfer the chicken and vegetables to a platter and tent with aluminum foil to keep warm.

 - Serve the chicken spooned over the cooked noodles.